Plagiarism and Use of AI tools

 • create images in the manuscript

-• to create text in the manuscript,
+• to generate text in the manuscript,

 • legitimate references and citations